VianneyDoleans/TheWall/api/README.md

 # The Wall API

-This is the Wall REST and RealTime API, the puprose of the project is to make a Pinterest like project.
+This is API of the Wall website. the purpose of the project is to make a [Pinterest](pinterest.com) like.

-We want that users can add some pictures, commentaries and likes to the content of the website.
+We want that users can add some pictures, commentaries and likes the content of the website.

+## API Configuration

+Inside environment variables of your server/PC, you have to create and specify a value for :
+- googleClientId
+- googleClientSecret
+- googleToken
+- MONGODB_URL
+- SECRET_AUTHENTICATION

 ## Frameworks and Technologies

 We are using FeathersJS and Mongooose (MongoDB) for this API.
+Google Drive is also used for pictures storage.

 ### How to run ?